 There is also a legislative requirement for employers to protect the mental and physical health of their employees.
 Many provincial occupational health and safety acts have been expanded to include harm to psychological well-being in the definition of harassment.
 In jurisdictions that do not have explicit legislation dealing with psychological health in the workplace, the general duty clause would apply.

-The thirteen organizational factors that impact organizational health, the health of individual employees and the financial bottom line, including the way work is carried out and the context in which work occurs, are:
+There are a variety of psychosocial risk (PSR) factors that impact organizational health, the health of individual employees and the financial bottom line, including the way work is carried out and the context in which work occurs.
+These factors include:

 Additional Key Issues